-AGENDA ITEM VI-D
+AGENDA ITEM VI-B

-March 28, 2022
+March 21, 2022

 Prepared by Richard Tree, TCRTA Staff

-ACTION: Approve the Creation of a Board Executive Committee and Reorganization of the Technical Advisory Committee
+ACTION: Approve Technical Advisory Committee Reorganization

 At the Board meeting of August 1, 2020, the TCRTA Bylaws allow the creating of standing and ad hoc committees at its discretion.
 Standing committees may consider TCRTA related issues, on a continuing basis, assigned to it by the Board.
 Ad Hoc committees have specific duties and purpose and shall be considered dissolved when its final action has been made.